trent001/Javascript-Array-Search/readme.md

 Javascript Array Search
 =========================

-This is a simple set of javascript / html & CSS files that will allow the user to search for values stored in a javascript array.
+This is a simple set of javascript / html & CSS files that will create a UI to allow the user to search for values stored in a javascript array.

 --------------------------------------------------------------------------------